visprax/PyProjects/28-crawler/README.md

 Each event loop contains a number of tasks, and every coroutine that is executing is doing so inside a task.
 The `create_task` functions takes a coroutine object and returns a `Task` object, which inherits from `asyncio.Future`.
-The call creates the task inside the event loop of the current thread, and starts the task by executing from the begining of the coroutine code-block.
+The call creates the task inside the event loop of the current thread, and starts the task by executing from the beginning of the coroutine code-block.
 The returned future will be marked `done` only when the task has finished execution.
 Creating a task is a synchronous call, it can be done anywhere, inside a synchronous or asynchronous code, however if it's created inside an async code, the event loop is already there, and when it gets the next opportunity, it might make the new task active.

-Note that due to the asynchronous code execution model, the traditional multithreaded code problems of data races where different threads alter the same variable are severly reduced in async code (but not entirely eliminated), in particular all the synchronous code that perform operations on a data shared between tasks on the same event loop, can be considered *atomic* operations.\
+Note that due to the asynchronous code execution model, the traditional multi-threaded code problems of data races where different threads alter the same variable are severely reduced in async code (but not entirely eliminated), in particular all the synchronous code that perform operations on a data shared between tasks on the same event loop, can be considered *atomic* operations.\
 Consider this example: